 When you’re baking cookies or roasting vegetables, do you tend to grab parchment paper or aluminum foil?
 When it’s time to wrap up those sea salt caramels you made as a gift, do you grab wax paper or parchment paper?
 Every home cook has their way of working in a kitchen, but many of us don’t know the actual differences between wax paper, parchment paper, plastic wrap, and aluminum foil.
 Consider this your go-to guide for decoding the common cooking papers.

 How do you know when you’re using the right baking paper?
 We put together a few key uses for each baking paper that we swear by in our own kitchens.

-Wax paper, or waxed paper, is made moisture-proof through the application of wax.
+Wax paper, or waxed paper, is made moisture proof through the application of wax.
 Usually paraffin wax or soybean wax, this thin wax coating creates a nonstick surface on each side of the paper.
 You should never place wax paper in the oven because it is not heat-resistant.
 It should be reserved for cold items, never hot.

 Here are the best uses for wax paper.

 - Cover your counter before measuring dry ingredients, especially for baking.
 You can use it to funnel the excess flour, sugar, and more back into your storage jars or bags.
-You can even use it afterwards to line your cake pan.
+You can even use it afterward to line your cake pan.